pearsonca/olin-letter/index.md

 It's rut-inducing.

-But the new normal of MOOCs, Wikipedia, StackExchange sites, streaming Mythbusters, *etc.* is an opportunity for *us*: we can use our expertise to *inquire* in the classroom, and shift focus to good problems.
+But the new normal of MOOCs, [Wikipedia](https://en.wikipedia.org/wiki/Main_Page), [StackExchange sites](http://stackexchange.com/sites), [streaming Mythbusters](http://www.discovery.com/tv-shows/mythbusters/), *etc.* is an opportunity for *us*: we can use our expertise to
+*inquire* in the classroom, and shift focus to good problems.
 The novices, without being told what to do, will rehash and remix old solutions into new places, and no doubt occasionally make *really* crazy connections.

 This will let us all break out of those local optima.
-What's also great about this approach is that it unifies what it means to be a great teacher and to advance the
-field: we don't have to choose or be superhuman to have both.
+What's also great about this approach is that it unifies what it means to be a great teacher and to advance the field.
+Faculty no longer have to choose teaching versus research, they can have both.

 I hope Olin is already thinking this way, and I hope to help you push further in this direction.
 Particularly, I want to explore domains that are not traditionally